Digital Storytelling: A Marketer’s Guide

 Out of the 34 participants in the study, only one saw the scene for what it technically was: A collection of geometric shapes gliding, spinning, and moving across a flat plane.
 The rest of the participants developed very elaborate explanations as to what was happening.
 Most people saw the triangles as men fighting and the circle as a woman (who was trying to escape the larger menacing triangle.)
 And when the larger/bullying man couldn’t get to the woman, he goes into a fit of rage and tears up his home (i.e. the rectangle).

 While it’s difficult to reach hard-hitting scientific conclusions based on one study of 34 people in 1944, the point is not lost.
 We, as humans, use storytelling to make sense of the world around us.
-And anytime there’s a relationship – whether it’s between two people, a society, or a brand and the marketplace – stories are what solidify that connection and convince people to behave in a particular way.
+And anytime there’s a relationship – whether it’s between two people, a society, or a brand and the marketplace – Create digital stories/digital story is what solidify that connection and convince people to behave in a particular way.

 The Big Brand Story